MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

     }
 ```

 It's **not legal** to move the memory reference `*c` out of the loop if it may alias with `a[i]` or `b[i]`.
 It's also not legal to reorder the statements inside one original iteration if it breaks the sequential dependency.
-For example, the following transformed loop is not legal:
+For example, the following transformed loop isn't legal:

 ```c
     c = b;